 An all-tritone core containing the tritones of the DM.L mode signature establishes a solid blues context.
-That said, blues pieces often include fifos in core harmony (for which the scale provides four anchors).
-The problem is fifos don't establish a definite context because there are twice as many of them as tritones and they're widely shared between different kinds of tonic scales.
+That said, blues pieces often include fifos in core harmony.
+The scale provides an ample supply of fifos because its anchor set ADMIL includes all possible fifo anchors from the alphabet except P. The problem is fifos don't establish a definite context because there are twice as many of them as tritones and they're widely shared between different kinds of tonic scales.
 Too many of them in core harmony weakens the definitive look and sound of a blues, and indeed of any music from a multi-tritone scale.
 Combine this kind of harmony with an ambiguous melody line and the piece as a whole becomes musically ambiguous.
 This may be a desired musical effect but it makes learning and remembering such pieces difficult because of the lack of definite guiding context.

 More tritones in core harmony make it not only simpler on the keyboard but also more definite, musically.
-Ignoring repetitions and replacing I by L, for reasons just explained, the core tritone sequence of this piece is M-D-M-L-D-M. The order is not as important for the blues sound as is the presence of the tritones in some order.
-The melody line determines an appropriate order.
+Ignoring repetitions and replacing I by L, for reasons just explained, the core tritone sequence is M-D-M-D-M-L-D-M. The order is not as important for the blues sound as is the presence of the tritones in some order.
+The actual order is determined by the melody line.